LuminousDevy/Digital-History-Notebook/README.md

 When you have completed all assignments and answered all of the "Report Status" questions in your README.md file, you are ready to submit.
 Please submit the following to Google Classroom:
 A link to your public Digital-History-Notebook repository.
 A screenshot of your repository's commit history on GitHub.
 To find this, navigate to your repository, click the "commits" link near the top right, and take a screenshot of the page.
-Be sure to answer the questions above as well.
+Be sure to answer the questions above as well

+Timeline: The Rise of the Internet

+1969, ARPANET created by the Defense Advanced Research Projects Agency

+1983, Domain Name System (DNS) was introduced.
+Better Identified Addresses instead of intering in a string of numbers

+1990, Creation of the World Wide Web (WWW).
+Invented by Tim Berners-Lee.

+1996, Google was founded by Larry Page.

+2001, 3G internet BroadBand was introduced

+2005, Industry Heavy Hitter where created.
+Wikipedia, Youtube, Reddit, Skype (rip).

+2007, Release of the Iphone.